hbobenicio/elixir-examples/README.md

 ## Elixir is ...

 * A dynamic and functional programming language
-* It's used for scalable and maintainable applications
+* It's used for scalable, maintainable, distributed, fault-tolerant applications
-* Executed on the Erlang VM (known for running low-latency, distributed and fault-tolerant systems)
+* Runs on the Erlang VM (known for running low-latency, distributed and fault-tolerant systems)
 * successfully used in web development and the embedded software domain.

 ## Instalation